hoangduytran/blender-manual/manual/addons/import_export/scene_3ds.rst

    The global scale factor for export.
 There are no unit scale definitions in a 3ds file, only the float values are stored.
 Blender will use meters for export but many applications, like 3ds MAX\ :sup:`®`, are using millimeters.
 This option defines the scale factor to use for export.
-   If millimeters are desired, the scale factor has to be setted 1000.
+   If millimeters are desired, the scale factor has to be setted to 1000.

 Forward / Up
    Since many applications use a different axis for pointing upwards,